noodldocs/noodldocs.github.io/nodes/data/rest.md

 When the request is completed and we have a response the corresponding response function will be invoked.
-In the response function you can parse the respons and set the approprieate outputs of the REST node using the _Outputs_ map provided as an argument to _response_ function.
+In the response function you can parse the response and set the approprieate outputs of the REST node using the _Outputs_ map provided as an argument to _response_ function.
 In the function you will also have access to an object called _Response_ with the following content.

 * *status* - The status code of the response.